Dates for the 2022 season

 NEMAA/NECAA Pentathlon Championships

-All BMAF 2022 Fixtures + European & World on the BMAF website
+All BMAF 2025 Fixtures + European & World on the BMAF website

-- Match 1 Monday May 16th
+- Match 1 Monday May 19th (back to original date)

-- Match 2 June 6th
+- Match 2 Monday June 2nd

-- Match 3 July 4th
+- Match 3 Monday June 30th

-- Match 4 July 18th
+- Match 4 Monday July 14th

-- Match 5 August 1st
+- Match 5 Monday July 28th

-- Match 6 August 22nd
+- Match 6 Monday August 4th

 NEMAA Track & Field Championships

-- Saturday 18th June
+- Saturday 21st June

 NEMAA/NECAA Pentathlon Championships

-- Saturday 17th September.
+- Saturday 13th September.

-All BMAF 2022 Fixtures + European & World on the BMAF website
+All BMAF 2025 Fixtures + European & World on the BMAF website

-Entry fees for the league remain at £5 this year.
+Entry fees for the league remain at £5.40 this year.
 This allows you to enter up to 3 events (plus any non-scoring events you may wish to participate in) and is great value for money.
 You must enter and pay online by 5pm on the Friday prior to the event using the entry link on the main track and field page.
 Start lists will be available to view before the match - these will also be linked on the main track and field page - this will allow you to arrive on time for your heat.
 NO ENTRY ON THE DAY.

 A Season Pass is also available again this year - still priced at £25 and great value for money for six matches and up to 18 events (plus any non-scoring events you may wish to enter).
+Pass must be purchased by 5pm on Friday 16th May 2025

 A Season Pass is also available again this year - still priced at £25 and great value for money for six matches and up to 18 events (plus any non-scoring events you may wish to enter).
+Pass must be purchased by 5pm on Friday 16th May 2025

 Results will be available online shortly after each event - see our Results page.

 The first Group A throw event will start at 6.00pm (warm ups at 5.30pm).
 The first Group B throw event will start at 6 pm.
 All "second group" events scheduled after 6pm will be on a follow-on basis, e.g. Javelin B will follow on once Javelin A is completed.
 This will also apply to the triple jump and the weight events.
-Track events at 6.30pm, apart from 2km and 3km walks which start at 6.00pm (warm ups at 5.30pm).
+Track events at 6.30pm, apart from 2km walks which start at 6.00pm (warm ups at 5.30pm).
 Please register and warm up early for first events, remembering to adhere to health and safety rules and Covid regulations (long throws must only be made under supervision of an official).

 IMPORTANT CHANGES